 With two individual-level latent classes (Figure 3.2), one individual class comprises individuals with a relatively slightly higher proportion of having “low carbohydrate day” (22.1%) compared to the other (17.4%).
 This class represents nearly 65% of the individuals.
 However, we believe these individual classes are not very distinguishable from each other.

 With three individual-level latent classes (Figure 3.3), a low-carbohydrate eaters class, a moderate-carbohydrate eaters class, and a high-carbohydrate eaters class emerge.
 43.1% participants were identified as high-carbohydrate eaters, in these individuals, about 50% of the days (2 out of 4 days) of their dietary diary could be classified as having high percentage carbohydrate days.
 Nearly 1 out of 4 days of their dietary diary were either “regular meals day” or “low carbohydrate day”.
 28.1% participants fell into the low carbohydrate eaters class on the left-hand side of Figure 3.3, their recordings of food intake showed that in more than 60% of their days, they were having “regular meals” which was characterised as with the highest amount of fat and alcohol consumptions as already described in Table 3.3.
-Moderate carbohydrate eaters have comparable proportions (42.0% vs. 40.0%) of having high carbohydrate days and regular meals days; 18.0% of their dietary diary was found to be low carbohydrate days.
+Moderate carbohydrate eaters have comparable proportions (42.0% vs. 40.0%) ofhigh carbohydrate days and regular meals days; 18.0% of their dietary diary was found to be low carbohydrate days.

 After recognising that there were three potential latent groups of carbohydrate eaters in the UK adults, whose food consumption patterns were also probably switching from one to another during the survey, their average carbohydrate contribution to total energy intake (as well as the subtypes of carbohydrate actually consumed) within the 7 pre-defined time slots of the day were still of interest.
 Survey-design-weighted mean energy intake within each time slot of the day and their composition of contribution is illustrated in Figure 3.4, weighted mean nutrients intakes are listed in Table 3.4.